mavzerburak0/100-days-of-code/log.md

 **Thoughts:** Finally finished the DOM Manipulation section.
 I was dragging so much behind but I had a quick start to the Etch-a-Sketch project.
 It is getting harder and harder to progress through as sections get longer and more complicated.
 I am not in rush but I also don't want to stay stuck in one place for too long.

 **Link to work:** None

+### Day 25: February 8, 2021

+**Today's Progress**:
+* Add a drawing feature to Etch-a-Sketch

+**Thoughts:** I think I really formed a habit of coding with this challenge.
+Even in the worst, hectic days I manage to find the time for learning, which makes me really happy.
+Doing this at around the same time everyday also helps very much.
+So, I think I will keep at it until I have a nice portfolio even though I might never have to use it.

+**Link to work:** None